petalmd/petalmd.lab.nx-mfe/README.md

 ## Generate an application

+### Angular

-Run `npx nx g @nx/angular:host appName --dynamic` for a new Dynamic Module Federated Angular Shell Application Run `npx nx g @nx/angular:remote appName --host=shellName` for a new Angular Remote Application
+Run `npx nx g @nx/angular:host my-app --dynamic` for a new Dynamic Module Federated Angular Shell Application Run `npx nx g @nx/angular:remote my-app --host=shellName` for a new Angular Remote Application

+### NestJS

+Run `npx nx g @nx/nest:app my-app --frontendProject my-frontend` to create a new NestJS app with a proxy between FE and BE

 ## Generate a library

+### Angular

+To be added

+### React

 Run `nx g @nrwl/react:lib my-lib` to generate a library.

+### NestJS

+Run `nx g @nx/nest:lib my-lib` to generate a library

 ## Development server

-Run `npx nx serve shellName --devRemotes=remote1Name,remote2Name` to run your shell application with its remotes
+Run `npx nx serve my-shell` to run your shell application with its remotes

 ## Code scaffolding